oronymzy/tips/docs/glossry.md

 : mass noun
 : A process or result of generalization, removal of properties, or distancing of ideas from objects.[^abstractiondef-note1]

+**calculate** {: #calculatedef }
+: verb
+: To determine mathematically in the case of a number or amount, or in the case of an abstract problem to deduce the answer using logic, reason or common sense.[^calculatedef1] [^calculatedef-note1]

 **greenfield project** {: #greenfieldprojectdef }
 : count noun
 : A project that lacks constraints imposed by prior work.